originally posted on Concept Hub

 Most sites have RSS.
 Even Facebook status updates have an RSS feed.
 This means that you can pull all the information you want to keep up with into one place.
 Beyond that, there are sites such as Friendfeed.com and Plaxo Pulse which allows you to subscribe to all your “friends” various networks in one place.

 Tags are how content is organized on the web.
 Many sites allow you to subscribe to updates from a specific tag or category.
 This enables the subscriber to filter just the type of information they want to subscribe to.

-In our offline worlds we all have many different personas that we exhibit at various points during the day.
-We are all multi-diminsional and that is what makes us so captivating.
-The bite sized information feeds keeps the conversations going, allowing people in your network to see the various sides of your personality, to find the areas where there are common interests, and to respond, in their own bite sized information, to you.
+In our offline worlds, we all have many different personas that we exhibit at various points during the day.
+We are all multi-dimensional and that is what makes us so captivating.
+The bite-sized information feeds keeps the conversations going, allowing people in your network to see the various sides of your personality, to find the areas where there are common interests, and to respond, in their own bite-sized information, to you.
 So, it is important that your online persona is just as multi-faceted and personalized as your offline persona.